 I understand that failing to keep commitments is a normal part of growing up and mistakes are acceptable.
 However, I also recognize that refusing to recognize mistakes does more harm than making mistakes themselves.
 In addition, I recognize that purposefully failing in commitments because one feels like sticking it to "the man" is incredibly lame (like for real).

-I understand that I am registering my student for a full year class, that tuition for the year will be $400 ($300 for Arizona/$350 Online), and that tuition is non-refundable even if my child stops taking the class.
+I understand that I am registering my student for a full year class and that tuition for the year is non-refundable even if my child stops taking the class.

-I agree that if I sign up for automatic payments I will pay the full $400 ($300 Arizona/$350 Online) for my student, even if my student stops taking the class.
+I agree that if I sign up for automatic payments I will pay the full yearly tuition for my student, even if my student stops taking the class.